ElDiario.es: Founding charter and governance

-Since its founding in 2012, elDiario.es has published a detailed annual financial report open to members and readers.
-These reports include total turnover, annual results, revenue distribution (memberships, institutional advertising, commercial advertising, and others), and the evolution of subscriber numbers.

-The outlet has closed nearly all fiscal years with a surplus and without bank debt—uncommon in Spanish digital journalism.
-Publishing transparent figures is part of its Charter commitments.

-The 2024 financial report, published in June 2025, emphasized that more than half of revenues came directly from members, positioning elDiario.es as a unique case of subscription-based sustainability within the Spanish digital media ecosystem.
+The 2024 financial report, published in June 2025, emphasized that more than half of revenues came directly from members.

 History and origins

 The elDiario.es project began after Ignacio Escolar left the directorship of Público in 2009.
 In the following years, Escolar and a small group of journalists started designing a new independent digital outlet, with a special emphasis on financial transparency and reader-community participation as the foundation for sustainability.

 The publishing company Diario de Prensa Digital, S.L., was established in 2012 with shareholding primarily composed of newsroom professionals.
-From the outset, the formula was designed to avoid dependence on large corporate or financial groups, later enshrined in its Charter.

 The official launch took place on September 18, 2012, with an initial team of about 12 people and a network of external contributors.
-From its first week, elDiario.es adopted an open-content model, accessible to any reader, and introduced the figure of members contributing financially to guarantee independence.
-Within a few months, it surpassed one million monthly unique users.

 In 2013, the print magazine Cuadernos de elDiario.es was launched on a quarterly basis, with each issue dedicated to in-depth reflection and analysis.
 That same year, the network of regional editions began to take shape in collaboration with local outlets.

 The newsroom gradually expanded its staff and news offering.
 In 2017, it acquired Vertele, a portal specializing in television, diversifying its content.
 In 2018, it created the position of gender editor-in-chief, pioneering the institutionalization of a role focused on gender perspective within the newsroom.

 In 2020, at the onset of the COVID-19 pandemic, elDiario.es announced the launch of elDiarioAR, its first international edition based in Argentina, directed by journalist Florencia Angilletta, replicating the membership and transparency model.

-During the 2020s, elDiario.es consolidated its position among the most-read digital media outlets in Spain and became a reference in academic studies and media organizations.